 - A for antigen A

 - 0 for no antigen

 A and B are co-dominant concerning each other and dominant concerning 0.
 They carry antigens in their glycocalyx.
-Concerning the recessive allele, 0 is concealed and can only be present and homozygosity.
-The 0 allele does not carry any antigens in the glycocalyx.
+Concerning the recessive allele, 0 is concealed and can only be present in homozygosity.
+The 0 allele does not carry any antigen in the glycocalyx.

 MN Blood Type System